Wishing you knew more about Aboriginal culture? Search no more.

 In the risky group more under-24-year-old Aboriginal youth drink than non-Indigenous young people.
 In other age groups statistically the same number of people drink alcohol.
 This is also true for the high risk group, except for people over 35 years of age.
 Here, almost twice as many Indigenous people drink alcohol.
 The decline in the over-55-year-olds could be attributed to the lower life expectancy of Aboriginal people who on average die before they reach 60 years of age.

 According to surveys in 1993 and 1994, the percentage of Indigenous (84%) and non-Indigenous people (82%) who had tried alcohol at some stage in their life was about the same.
 But 72% of the non-Indigenous population actually drank alcohol, while only 62% of the Indigenous population did.

-In 2004-05 around half of all Indigenous adults (49%) reported having consumed alcohol in the week prior to another survey, of whom in turn one third (16%) reported drinking at risky/high risk levels in the long term.
-After adjusting for age differences, the proportion of Indigenous adults who reported drinking at risky or high risk levels is similar to that of non-Indigenous adults.
+In 2004-05 around half of all Aboriginal adults (49%) reported having consumed alcohol in the week prior to another survey, of whom in turn one third (16%) reported drinking at risky/high risk levels in the long term.
+After adjusting for age differences, the proportion of Aboriginal adults who reported drinking at risky or high risk levels is similar to that of non-Aboriginal adults.